Breast Density Notification

 Breast density is recognized as one of, and possibly the strongest risk factor associated with development of breast cancer.

-We believe every woman has a right to informed choices about her health and access to the most appropriate advanced screening method for her.
+We believe every person has a right to informed choices about their health and access to the most appropriate advanced screening method.

 My guess is you’d have some questions, AND that’s precisely what I want for you.
 You deserve more information, you deserve peace of mind, informed choice, accurate screening and knowing with certainty if there is evidence of disease, knowledge of your risk factors in addition to support for next steps.